On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Introduction

-Theorem \ref{thm1} is inspired by \cite{AIK11, AIK12}.
-To prove it, we begin by constructing a family of formal solutions to Ricci flow on $\RR^{n+1}$ with curvature blow-up rate of $(T-t)^{-2\lambda}$ near the origin for each $\lambda\geq 1$, and of $(T-t)^{-1}$ near spatial infinity.
-Using each formal solution, we construct upper and lower barriers to the Ricci flow PDE and prove a comparison principle.
-Before the first singular time $T$, the curvatures are bounded and so the Ricci flow solution exists and is unique \cite{Shi89-1, CZ06}.
-For all initial data between the barriers, we obtain unique complete solutions to the Ricci flow whose asymptotic properties are the same as those of the formal solution.
+Our result is inspired by the works \cites{AIK11, AIK12}.
+To prove this theorem, we begin by constructing, for each choice of $N\geq 3$ and $\lambda\geq 1$, a formal solution to Ricci flow on $\RR^N$ with the curvature blow-up rate of $(T-t)^{-(\lambda+1)}$ near the origin and that of $(T-t)^{-1}$ near spatial infinity.
+Using this formal solution, we then construct upper and lower barriers to the Ricci flow PDE, for which a comparison principle is also proved.
+Before the first singular time $T$, the curvatures are bounded and so the Ricci flow solution exists and is unique \cites{Shi89-1, ChZh06}.
+Thus, for any initial data between the barriers, we obtain unique complete solutions to Ricci flow whose asymptotic properties, by the comparison principle, are the same as those of the formal solution.

-Our result is interesting in several aspects.
-First of all, this shows that Type-$\II$ singularities in Ricci flow on $\RR^{n+1}$ can occur arbitrarily slowly with curvatures blowing up at arbitrarily fast rate.
-This complements the works of \cite{AIK11, AIK12}.
-The $\lambda=1$ case in Theorem \ref{thm1} can be viewed as a higher dimensional version of the result of Daskalopolous and Hamilton \cite{DH04} for rotationally symmetric solutions.
-The asymptotics in Theorem \ref{thm1} can be compared to those in \cite{DdP07, DS10}.
+Theorem \ref{thm1} is interesting in several aspects.
+First of all, this shows that Type-$\II$ singularities in Ricci flow on $\RR^N$ can occur arbitrarily slowly with curvatures blowing up at arbitrarily fast rate, complementing the existing works \cites{AIK11, AIK12, DH04}.
+The $\lambda=1$ case in our theorem can be viewed as a higher dimensional analogue of the result (restricted to the rotationally symmetric solutions) of \cite{DH04}.
+The asymptotics in Theorem \ref{thm1} can be compared to those in \cites{DdP07, DS10}.
 Secondly, solutions in \cite{AIK12} become singular at the set of discrete rates $(T-t)^{-2+2/k}$, where $k\in\NN$ and $k\geq 3$.
-In contrast, the curvature blow-up rates of the Ricci flow solutions in Theorem \ref{thm1} form a continuum since $\lambda\in[1,\infty)$.
-In particular, the $\lambda=1$ case can be thought of as the limiting case of \cite[Main Theorem]{AIK12} as $k\nearrow\infty$.
-Thirdly, the analysis in \cite{GI05, GI08, GZ08} suggest that the formation of Type-$\II$ singularity on a compact manifold is an unstable property.
-As a result, the proof in \cite{AIK12} uses the somewhat indirect Wa\.{z}ewski retraction method.
-In comparison, we use a comparison principle to give a direct proof of Theorem \ref{thm1}.
-So one may regard the formation of Type-$\II$ singularity on a noncompact manifold to be a stable property.
+In contrast, the curvature blow-up rates of the solutions in Theorem \ref{thm1} form a continuum since $\lambda\in[1,\infty)$.
+In particular, the $\lambda=1$ case can be thought of as the limiting case of the Main Theorem in \cite{AIK12} as $k\nearrow\infty$.
+Thirdly, the analysis in \cites{GI05, GI08, GZh08} suggests that the formation of Type-$\II$ singularities on a compact manifold is an unstable property.
+This is reflected in that the proof in \cite{AIK12} uses the somewhat indirect Wa\.{z}ewski retraction method.
+In contrast, we use a comparison principle to give a direct proof of Theorem \ref{thm1}.
+So one may regard the formation of Type-$\II$ singularities on a noncompact manifold to be a stable property.